kparc/kcc/README.md

 **Practice:**

-First, lets make sure `+x flip` operator transposes rectangular matrices instead of only squares, which is of little surprise, and then try to flip something less obvious.
-See if you can follow its logic:
+First, lets make sure `+x flip` operator transposes rectangular matrices instead of only squares, which is of no surprise.
+Then try to flip something less obvious, apply transformations and inspect each result:

 ```q
  mat:(1 2 3 4;6 7 8 9)     /a rectangular matrix